Fedora31/nhcustom2/README.md

 If you want to compile this program for Windows, you'll have to install [MSYS2](https://msys2.org/) and use mingw64 when executing the makefile.

-This program has only been tested with GCC.
-It might compile on other OSes, but I haven't checked.
+This program has only been tested with GCC and glibc.
+It might compile on other environment, but I haven't checked.

 ## Examples